-At Fromart® we represent the traditional Swiss alpine cheese styles.
-These are cheeses that are mainly semi hard to hard cheeses, have their origin in the small but beautiful alpine cheese factories where cheese is often only produced during the summer months when the cows enjoy their annual summer holiday in the alps.
+At Fromart we represent the traditional Swiss alpine cheeses which are mainly semi-hard to hard cheeses and have their origin in the small but beautiful alpine cheese factories.

 Type of milk

 Fat is found in cheese in the form of very fine balls of fat.
 It may partly melt out if the cheese is not stored appropriately.
-International standards specify the fat content of cheese as a percentage of the dry matter (F.D.M.).
+International standards specify the fat content of cheese as a percentage of the dry matter.
 This ratio of fat to dry matter is constant and does not depend on water content, which changes according to the age of the cheese due to evaporation.
-For instance, if the fat content is specified as 48% F.D.M., the absolute fat content of hard cheese is approximately 31% of milk fat, 36% of water and 33% of protein and minerals.

-Cheese is produced with the following degrees of fat content:
+Cheese varieties are produced with the following degrees of fat content:

 - Cream cheese (55%)